SABS-R3/software-engineering-day1/_episodes/12-procedural.md

 Python has many pre-defined functions built in.
 We've already met some of them.

-To use, or "call", a function we use the name of the function, followed by brackets containing any **arguments** we wish to provide to the function.
+To use, or "call", a function we use the name of the function, followed by brackets containing any **parameters** that the function will accept.
 All functions in Python **return** a single value as their result.

 > ## Return Values